krishnanmk/mk-cheat-sheet/README.md

 # mk-cheat-sheet

-A cheat sheet list of commands, syntaxes, patterns and more
+A cheat sheet list of frequently required commands, syntaxes, patterns and more.